 The Faucet smart contract is exactly what it sounds like: a faucet that allows users to draw a fraction of a token (given that they meet a set of conditions).

-The Rewards contract is a way to give users a reward for locking their funds into a Crypto-Conditions address for a specific length of time.
+The Rewards contract is a way to give users a reward for locking their funds into a Custom Consensus module address for a specific length of time.
 It’s similar to the incentives of a Masternode coin.

 Finally, the Dice smart contract is simply a dice game.
 It’s completely blockchain-enforced and doesn’t require users to download any software or sign up for services.
 The results of each round of play are known within a few seconds.